The Trumpet Blows

 The Trumpet Blows is a 1934 American Pre-Code film directed by Stephen Roberts, featuring George Raft as a Mexican matador, Adolphe Menjou as a retired bandito clearly based on Pancho Villa, and Frances Drake as Chulita, the woman they both want to marry.

 The film was written by Bartlett Cormack and Wallace Smith, and directed by Stephen Roberts.

 The film was a box office disappointment.

 Production

-Helen Twelvetreees was originally announced as female lead.
+Helen Twelvetrees was originally announced as female lead.